Boomer business owners eyeing retirement: CFIB

 "With potentially over $1.5 trillion in assets changing hands during the next 10 years, Canada cannot afford to have so many SME owners unprepared to make that transition."

-The CFIB's conclusions are based on an online survey of 2,507 small business owners conducted last May.
+The CFIB's conclusions are based on an online survey of 2,507 small business owners conducted last May and a projection based on a Statistics Canada data on incorporated SME assets in 2016.

 In four out of five cases, retirement was cited as the reason for the planned departure from a business.
 Other reasons included a move to another business venture or lack of profit in their current enterprise.